BennettBierman/Dictionary-Learner/README.md

 **REPO OUTLINE:**

-This program allows you to create novel spare representations of images through K-SVD and OMP dictionary learning
+This program allows you to create novel sparse representations of images through K-SVD and OMP dictionary learning

 Directories: